cseanburns/personal_knowledge_mgmt/README.md

 # Personal Knowledge Management Handbook

 This repository serves as a handbook on personal knowledge management.
-It was last updated during the summer of 2022 and will next be updated during the summer of 2023.
+It was created during the summer of 2022, then updated in the summer of 2023, and the recent update is for the spring 2024 course.

 The book is at: